OpenHantek/OpenHantek6022/readme.md

 ## AC coupling
 * A [little HW modification](docs/HANTEK6022_AC_Modification.pdf) adds AC coupling.
 OpenHantek6022 supports this feature since v2.17-rc5 / FW0204.

-## Building OpenHantek from source
+## Building OpenHantek6022 from source
-You need the following software, to build OpenHantek from source:
+The preferred way to run OpenHantek is to build it from source on your system, for this you will need the following software:
 * [CMake 3.5+](https://cmake.org/download/)
 * [Qt 5.4+](https://www1.qt.io/download-open-source/)
 * [FFTW 3+](http://www.fftw.org/) (prebuild files will be downloaded on windows)